movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Concurrent operations can claim the next generation's space before that retry.
 Large namespace reservations may therefore fail under transient pressure.

+`btrfs_ref.c` owns reference decoding, delayed references, and extent-item edits.
+Owners explicitly identify an implicit tree/file reference or a shared parent block; full-backreference conversion is a separate metadata operation.
+The disk reader shares the decoder but retains its broader legacy and quota format support, independent of write eligibility.
+Edits validate the complete inline body and locate separate references before changing counts; implicit data keys retain their hash-collision probing rules.

 Delayed references use separate metadata and data indexes keyed by extent and complete ownership identity.
 Work queues keep adds and conversions before drops, including after a data delta changes sign; cancellation removes both index and queue entries.
 Coalescing rekeys the enlarged allocation reference.
-Only the final drop pins an
-extent; for data it also removes its checksum range, preserving neighbors.
+One final-drop path pins the extent and updates free space; for data it first asks the data layer to remove its checksum range, preserving neighbors.
 Hard links change inode references, not data ownership `(root, inode, file-base)`.

 Writes, clones and truncate cleanup use a bounded extent-edit plan for one old